valhuber/Logic-Bank/README.md

 We also recommend an IDE such as PyCharm, VSCode, etc.

 ### Install Logic-Bank
-In your IDE or Command Line after you `git fork/clone` this repository:
+In your IDE or Command Line:

 ```
 # optionally fork, and then